Vehicle registration plates of Chad

 The vehicle registration plates of Chad is a legal form requiring the citizens of Chad to have the car registered.

 Regular license plates

 The current scheme of regular license plates of Chad was introduced in 2001.
 It is based on the French FNI system and has a format of 12A3456B, where 12 is the region code, A is a vehicle type indicator, 3456 is a number, and B is a series.
 Regular plates have a white background with black markings.
 On the right is the emblem of the Central African Economic and Monetary Community (CEMAS) and the TSN code.

 Regional coding

 Until 2008, the number of Chad regions was 18.
-Since 2008, due to the fragmentation of some previous regions, 4 more regions have been added, which are given codes 19-22.
+Since 2008, due to the fragmentation of some previous regions, 4 more regions have been added, which are given codes 19–22.
 In 2012, the Ennedi Region was divided.
 There is no information about the assignment of the new code 23 yet.
+The most common number to spot from Chad, is the code 18, which identifies the capital city.
+Two first numbers in the plates from Chad, identifies the region.